walterfreeman/ast101/syllabus.md

 Our university's motto is "Suos cultores scientia coronat" -- "knowledge crowns those who seek her".
 Our class's theme is a variant on this: "Science allows us to write our own future."
 The most valuable thing you will gain from your education here isn't a degree or a bunch of marks on your transcript: it is the power to influence your world that you will gain from the things you learn.

 As such, if you pass off someone else's work as your own in this class, you are cheating yourself out of the value of education itself.
-You are likely also letting the other two people in your group down.
-This class is designed so that any student who works hard and keeps up will pass.
+This class is designed
+so that any student who works hard and keeps up will pass.
 You do not need to substitute someone else's work or knowledge for your own; your own talents, your own skill, and your own work are enough.

 While you are encouraged to discuss everything in the course with your peers, all work you submit must reflect your own understanding.
 We may impose a grade sanction up to course failure for any instance of academic dishonesty.
 Syracuse University’s Academic Integrity Policy governs general expectations for students and is incorporated into this syllabus by reference.

-Many of your assignments will be group assignments in which a group of people will work closely together in preparing their work.
-Sometimes we may ask everyone in the group to submit an individual copy; other times we may ask for each group to submit their assignment only once.
-Regardless, we expect each person to have participated meaningfully in the work, and each person needs to understand everything that you are submitting.
-Submitting a group assignment that you did not contribute to, or do not understand, is a form of academic dishonesty.

-Likewise, making a false statement about a group member's contributions is also a form of academic dishonesty.
+For your in-class quizzes, you may use one page of handwritten notes that you personally wrote.
+If you have a disability that interferes with this, you may prepare your notes using a computer, so long as you do it yourself.

 You will write some papers this semester.
 In these, you must show clearly which text is original to you, which reflects ideas which you found elsewhere but have digested and expressed in your own words, and which text is a direct quote from someone else’s words.
 You must cite any references that you use.
 (You do not need to cite anything from the course textbook, notes, or lectures.)
 If you consult a webpage or book for information, you should tell us this.
 We don’t care what citation style you use.

-Direct quotes must be indicated, as must extensive near-direct paraphrases (i.e. taking the organization and content of someone else’s writing and merely replacing words with synonyms, reordering words, omitting sentences or phrases, etc.).
+Direct quotes must be indicated.
 This is done by either blockquoting the other writer’s text or by putting it in quotation marks.
 In general, however, you should use direct quotes only sparingly in your writing.

+**A note on "paraphrasing"**: Taking the organization and content of someone else’s writing and merely replacing words with synonyms, reordering words, omitting sentences or phrases, etc., is never a good idea.
+This is called "substitution plagiarism".
+If you want to use someone else's rhetoric, then quote it directly and attribute the quote.
+If you want to use their ideas, then read what they have written and describe their ideas using your own logic, rhetoric, and organization.

 **A note on Chegg and similar platforms:** You are not allowed to post any materials from our class to Chegg’s “ask an expert” platform or any similar platform soliciting solutions to copy.
 Our experience has shown that these platforms are overwhelmingly used for academic dishonesty, i.e. to copy things without doing the work or understanding the process.
 Instead, you should collaborate with your classmates or ask one of your instructors for help.
-The best way to do this is to post a question on Piazza.
+The best way to do this is to talk to us during class or on Discord.
 We will almost certainly be more helpful than anonymous people over the internet in helping you learn the material and gain skills and understanding.
-It is an extremely serious breach of academic integrity to solicit solutions to homework or exams from Chegg or similar, since this also facilitates the academic dishonesty of others.
+It is an extremely serious breach of academic integrity to solicit or use solutions from Chegg or similar, since this also facilitates the academic dishonesty of others.

-I filed academic integrity charges against over 200 people last semester after I found solutions to my final exam on the internet; let's not have a repeat this year.

 ---